ilyassmoummad/ProtoCLR/README.md

 - **Chunking (Recommended)**: For audio longer than 6 seconds, consider splitting it into 6-second chunks.

 ### Example: Loading, Processing, and Running Inference on an Audio File
-This example demonstrates how to load an audio file, preprocess it, and run inference with the ProtoCLR model.
+This example demonstrates how to load an audio file, preprocess it, and run inference with a pre-trained model.

 #### Step 1: Download the Model and Code
 First, download the model and code from the [Hugging Face repository](https://huggingface.co/ilyassmoummad/ProtoCLR) using the following command: